Differentially Private Quantiles with Smaller Error: Introduction

 Our goal is two-fold: to improve the rank error of private quantile estimates \textit{both} under pure differential privacy, and under $(\varepsilon,\delta)$-differential privacy with small values of $\delta$.
-To this end, we make the following contributions. \begin{itemize}[leftmargin = 2em] \item We present a mechanism that satisfies $\varepsilon$-differential privacy under a mild gap assumption on the queried quantiles: specifically, that $|q_i-q_{i-1}|\geq \Omega (m\log(m)\log(b)/(n\varepsilon))$ for all $i$.
-This condition depends on only on the queried quantiles and can be efficiently verified.
-Under this assumption, our mechanism achieves a maximum rank error of $O\left(\frac{\log(b) + \log^2(m)}{\varepsilon}\right)$ with high probability, saving a factor $\Omega(\min(\log(b),\log^2(m)))$ over past purely private mechanisms.
+To this end, we make the following contributions. \begin{itemize}[leftmargin = 2em] \item We present a mechanism that satisfies $\varepsilon$-differential privacy for any quantiles satisfying a mild gap assumption: specifically, that $|q_i-q_{i-1}|\geq \Omega (\frac{m\log(m)\log(b)}{n\varepsilon})$ for all $i$.
+This condition depends only on the (public) queried quantiles---if they do not meet this assumption the protocol can be safely halted without accessing any private data.
+For quantiles meeting the assumption, our mechanism achieves a maximum rank error of $O\left(\frac{\log(b) + \log^2(m)}{\varepsilon}\right)$ with high probability, saving a factor $\Omega(\min(\log(b),\log^2(m)))$ over past purely private mechanisms.

 \item We also present an $(\varepsilon,\delta)$-differentially private mechanism that relaxes the gap assumption to be independent of $b$ without affecting the error bound.
-Notably, our error guarantee remains \textit{free} of any dependence on $\delta$.
+Notably, our error guarantee remains \textit{free} of any dependence on $\delta$; the parameter $\delta$ only appears in the assumption on the gap between quantiles.

-\end{itemize} For both the mechanisms, our improvement stems from the use of continual counting techniques to randomize the quantiles in a correlated way.
+\end{itemize} For both the mechanisms, our improvement stems from the use of continual counting techniques to randomize the quantiles in a correlated manner.
 We provide an experimental evaluation on real-world datasets which validates our theoretical results.
 The improvement is most pronounced when the number of quantiles $m$ is large, particularly under the substitute adjacency.
-In this setting, our mechanism improves the accuracy compared to \cite{DBLP:conf/icml/KaplanSS22} by a factor of~2 when estimating $200$ quantiles with a privacy budget of $\varepsilon = 1$ and $\delta = 10^{-16}$.
+In this setting, our mechanism improves the accuracy compared to \cite{DBLP:conf/icml/KaplanSS22} by a factor of~2 when estimating $200$ quantiles with $n = 500,000$, $\varepsilon = 1$, and $\delta = 10^{-16}$.